SamScherf/EasyAdd/README.md

 # EasyAdd

-This purpose of this minecraft mod is to allow non-developers to easily add things to their game.
-Right now the mod only supports 1.7.10 and only supports adding non-functional items.
+The purpose of this minecraft mod is to allow non-developers to easily add things to their game.
+The mod implements child classes of common things in minecraft which are intended to be easier to interact with for non-developers.
+Since every EasyAdd class is a child of the regular minecraft class, more proficient developers can still add whatever they'd like beyond the simple functionality provided by EasyAdd,

 ## Requirements